 - The average annual CASA program cost per child served is $1,013.

-- CASA has been in Nebraska for 30 years!
+- CASA programs have served Nebraska children for 31 years!